superhac/wion/README.md

 // must have model or the  device will not on turn head.model = [0x45, 0x43, 0x4F, 0x2D, 0x37, 0x38, 0x30, 0x30, 0x34, 0x42, 0x30, 0x31, 0x00, 0x00,
               0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00, 0x00,
-              0x00, 0x00, 0x00, 0x00];
+              0x00, 0x00, 0x00, 0x00];  // translates to "ECO-78004B01" with null pads.
 head.seq_counter = 0x55555555; // should be incremented, but it doesn't really matter, used for tracking head.operation = 0x02;
 head.rw_byte = 1;  // 1 = on, 0 = off
 </pre>
 You'll notice that certain fields within the <b>Header</b> structure need not be set.
 These are the minimum required for the switch to be turned on and off.
-Below is an example response you will receive from the device (128 bytes):
+Its important that you set the <b>model<b> field to your specific device.
+The model field is a combination of "ECO-" and the serial number of your device.
+Use the discovery packet to identified this field.
+Below is an example response: you will receive from the device (128 bytes):
 <pre>
 [Cmd: 0x50016, Req Conn ID: 0x84DD0000, cmd_type: 0x0,